AyaaBe95/readings201/class11.md

 - The HTML < audio > element is used to embed sound content in documents.
 - it may contain one or more audio sources, represented using the src attribute or the < source > element.
 - Supported format: Ma4, MP3, WAV, and OGG.
-- Muted attribute: set volumn by default to zero.
+- Muted attribute: set volume by default to zero.
 - Autoplay attribute:the audio will auto play when the page is refreshed.